Seneca-SRT111-Fall2026/SRT111-Lab1/README.md

 ## Lab 1 Sign-Off
-- Submit the screenshots of each individual script, the screenshot must show your scripts and command line interface and output.
-- The screenshot must also show your username on github codespaces.
-- Submit individual screenshots of the following scripts:
+- Submit the pdf document that has the name: "yoursenecausername_lab1".
+The document should include screenshots of the following scripts along with their terminal output, clearly showing your GitHub username.
     - lab1a.py
     - lab1b.py
     - lab1c.py
     - lab1d.py
     - lab1e.py
+- Make sure the code and output are readable.